 Here’s an easy trick to remember rabbit vs. bunny.

-A rabbit is a small rodent, and a bunny is a small rabbit.
+A rabbit is a small mammal, and a bunny is a small rabbit.
 You can remember this because bunny and baby both start with the letter “B.” Bunnies are usually small or baby rabbits.

 Rabbit is more taxonomically precise than bunny, so you should use it in formal writing.
 Since rabbit and formal both contain the letter R, you can use that letter as a reminder to use rabbit in formal writing.